Symbolic Significance of Hanuman or Anjaneya

-Hanuman is regarded as the Superman, the perfect man, the knowledge body (gnana guna sagara) in man, the immortal man (chiranjeevi), the animal man and the flying human (va+nara).
+Thus, Hanuman represents many things at many levels.
+He is regarded as the Superman, the perfect man, the knowledge body (gnana guna sagara) in man, the immortal man (chiranjeevi), the animal man and the flying human (va+nara).

 He is a perfect example of true devotion and complete surrender.
 He also symbolizes the story of animal man in us who through the path of devotion and service to God, can purify himself and attain immortality.

 Truly in the entire Hindu pantheon there in none like Shri Hanuman, for he was an evolved God, born strangely as a manifestation of Lord Shiva but became a great devotee of Shri Mahavishnu through Lord Rama.

 Suggestions for Further Reading

 - The Ramayana